minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

 The procedures on this page *requires* a valid installation of the MinIO Kubernetes Operator and assumes the local host has a matching installation of the MinIO Kubernetes Operator.
-This procedure assumes the latest stable Operator version |operator-version-stable|.
+This procedure assumes the latest stable Operator, version |operator-version-stable|.

 See :ref:`deploy-operator-kubernetes` for complete documentation on deploying the MinIO Operator.